originalcindy/wax_wisdom/README.md

 # **Wax Wisdom**
 Wax Wisdom is a fictious candle making blog which posts blogs weekly on various fragrance combinations, tips etc as well as how to tutorials for its readers.
 The blog became so popular and received so many messages that the owner Lechner decided to host candle making workshops for her loyal customers.
+Since there is no payment gateway implemented the customers are expected to pay on the day, the wax studio accepts cash or card using a sumup card payment machine.

 ## **Table of Contents**